What’s Covered in this Review

 While variable annuities are not quite as popular today as they were several years ago, index annuities have grown a great deal in popularity – especially over the past three to four years.
 One reason for this is their “win-win” scenario of providing the opportunity for growth, along with protection of principal factor.

-So, certainly one of the key features that are offered on this annuity – even though it is a variable product – is the fact that it also provides investors protection of principal, at least up to a certain extent, while at the same time offering the potential for growing funds based on market performance.
+So, certainly one of the key features that are offered on the Axa Structured Capital Strategies Annuity – even though it is a variable product – is the fact that it also provides investors protection of principal, at least up to a certain extent, while at the same time offering the potential for growing funds based on market performance.
 Investors may also like the fact that they can transfer between investment options at the end of one, three, or five-year segments.

 Although this is touted as a benefit or feature – an investor should keep in mind that in some cases, having a quarterly review with their advisor may not be often enough to make necessary changes to really make a difference when the markets are rising or falling.
 Now think about being restricted to making changes every one, three, or five years.
 It sounds like it might be too little, too late to really make a difference.